Silver Sable International

 Ernst Sablinova’s daughter Silver eventually joined the Wild Pack.
 After the apparent death of her father at the hand of Nazi war criminal Ivan Trefkov, a young Silver became the new leader of the Pack.

-As war criminals became rarer, the Wild Pack gradually lost its reason to exist – but Sablinova created a structure called Silver Sable International and repurposed the Wild Pack into SSI’s tactical assets, whose services were sold as mercenaries.
+As war criminals became rarer, the Wild Pack gradually lost its reason to exist.
+But Sablinova created a structure called Silver Sable International and repurposed the Wild Pack into SSI’s tactical assets.
+Their services were sold as mercenaries.

-This setup was chiefly intended to create a source of foreign income for tiny Symkaria, whose economy would otherwise have been worse than nearby Romania’s.
+This setup was chiefly intended to create a source of foreign income for tiny Symkaria.
+Its economy would otherwise have been worse than nearby Romania’s.
 This change presumably took place circa 1980.

 Though Silver Sable International’s activities were legit — chiefly bounty hunting and security — and provided significant economic relief, many Symkarian old-timers felt poorly about repurposing a Nazi-hunting cadre into a commercial enterprise.

 For subsequent events, see our Silver Sable writeups.